xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

     (Spec.map (CommRingCat.ofHom <| RingHom.snd _ _))
 ```

-*Mathematical Significance:* The coproduct of two affine schemes $\mathrm{Spec}(R) \sqcup \mathrm{Spec}(S)$ is canonically isomorphic to $\mathrm{Spec}(R \times S)$.
+*Mathematical Significance:* The coproduct of two affine schemes $"Spec"(R) union.sq "Spec"(S)$ is canonically isomorphic to $"Spec"(R times S)$.
 This establishes the fundamental relationship between coproducts in schemes and products in rings.

-The construction uses the fact that the Spec functor reverses the direction of morphisms, so the product ring $R \times S$ with its projection maps corresponds to the coproduct of the corresponding spectra.
+The construction uses the fact that the Spec functor reverses the direction of morphisms, so the product ring $R times S$ with its projection maps corresponds to the coproduct of the corresponding spectra.

 == Isomorphism Property